coryjett/Rancher-to-Solo/README.md

 Install the `istio-base` helm chart to manage these CRDs:

-`helm upgrade --install istio-base istio/base -n istio-system --set defaultRevision=1-22`
+`helm upgrade --install istio-base istio/base -n istio-system --set defaultRevision=main`

 You should see the following output: